GH1234-X/chatbot/README.md

-# Gujarat College Advisor - Educational Chatbot
+# StudentGuideAI - Educational Assistant

 An AI-powered educational assistant focused on helping students with Gujarat college admissions.